MekAkUActOR/RowHammer/Paper Review/SIGMETRICS__2016__Understanding-Latency-Variation-in-Modern-DRAM-Chips-Experimental-Characterization-Analysis-and-Optimization.md

   - No latency margin, unreliable.
 After all, most of “waste latency” in contemporary DRAM are because of margin.
   - Looking up and applying latency for every request also induces latencies.
 - Flawed simulation, evading the crucial point.
 Didn’t discuss the overhead of looking up and applying latency for every request.

+## Paper presentation

+- Concise and easy to understand experimental pseudocode.
+- Push process forward by questions, making the main line clearer.
+- Show the chart selectively, making the conclusion more obvious and the paper more concise.
 - Tiger head, snake tail.
 It's very detailed at the beginning, but too brief from the middle to ending.

 ## Thoughts

 - There may be correlation between latency variation and DRAM generation.
 So we can carry out similar experiments on across different generations to characterize the correlation.
 - The latency variation in one chip may change with time, so experiments should also be carried out to characterize it.